Sign in with Apple is a fast, easy, and more private way to sign into apps using the Apple ID that you already have.

 - Tap the Sign in with Apple button on the app.

-- If the app has not requested any information to set up your account, check that your Apple ID is correct and go to Step 6.
+- If the app or site has not requested any information to set up your account, check that your Apple ID is correct and go to Step 4.

 - If you’re asked to provide your name and email address, Sign in with Apple automatically fills in the information from your Apple ID.